evmar/n2/doc/design_notes.md

   this type directly.)
 This (and the previous bullet) allows the parser to reuse a single `String` buffer when parsing paths, which is the bulk of what the parser does.

+## Tracking build state

+While building, we have a bunch of `Build` objects that represent individual build steps that go through a series of states.
+To represent these well I went through a few patterns and eventually came up with a design I'm pretty happy with.

+First, for each `Build` we store its current state.
+This lets us quickly answer questions like "is the build id X ready or not?"
+(You could imagine storing this directly in the `Build` or in a side HashMap from id to state, but that's an implementation detail.)
+We use this for things like tracking whether we've already visited a given `Build` when doing a traveral of the graph while loading.
+This also has the benefit of ensuring a given `Build` is always in exactly one known state.

+Second, we store data structures on the side for states where we care about having quicker views onto this state.
+The idea here is that depending on the particular needs of a given state we can model those needs specially.
+For example, we need to be able to grab the next `Ready` build to work on it, so there's a `VecDeque` holding those, while builds that go into the `Queued` state queue into separate run pools, and builds that are `Running` are just tracked with an integer counter on the run pool.